 - Texas does NOT have a state income Tax

 - Texas produces its own electricity from their own power grid.
 Texas choose power offers the best energy plans.

 - You will have to live in Texas for a decade or more before the ‘born and bred’ Texans start to call you a Texan

 - Mosquitos are larger than they are in most other states

 Many of the pros and cons you just read about living in the great state of Texas were humorous facts.
 The real facts about living in Texas are:

-Texas has a lot of lands and many of the land prices are very reasonable
+- Texas has a lot of land and many of the land prices are very reasonable

 The bottom line is that Texas is a great place to live, especially if you are raising a family.